MOVE-II/move2radio/README.md

 Just start move2radio.AppImage and wait until it launches.
 The terminal that opens will tell you if there are any errors.
 When the program started, your session-id will be printed in the terminal.
 To later see which data you provided to the MOVE-II project, write this session-id down.
 Use the frequency slider to receive the correct frequency of the satellite.

+The session-id that appears in the terminal can be used to register your call-sign or name on https://move2radio.lrt.mw.tum.de/

+Your name/callsign will then appear on the leaderboard with the amount of frames your contributed.

 ## Build
 This repository provides the build script used to build move2radio.
 It downloads all needed sources as compiles them as needed.